ehrpg/qstar/qstar.md

 more than one action may be attempted at the same time using that skill.
 The DM sets the amount of successes required and adjusts the DC accordingly.
-There is still only one DC for all actions, but now the player has roll multiple successes using the available dices.
+There is still only one DC for all actions, but now the player has roll multiple successes using the available dice.

-For example Mary is a good pilot and thus has 3 dices available and an ability modifier of +3.
+For example Mary is a good pilot and thus has 3 dice available and an ability modifier of +3.
 Her ship is under attack, and she wants to deploy counter measures at the right moment, and then make a sharp evasive manoeuver.
-As she has three dices, she may make those two actions at the same time.
+As she has three dice, she may make those two actions at the same time.
 The GM decides on a DC of 6 and Mary rolls:
 4 3 6.
 She expends two ability modifiers to make the 4 a success and thus succeeds at the task.